Aedes aegypti

 Aedes aegypti (/ˈiːdiːz eɪ'dʒɪpti/; /eɪdz -, ˈeɪdiːz -/; from Ancient Greek αηδής 'unpleasant' and Latin aegyptī 'Egyptian') – sometimes called the Egyptian mosquito, dengue mosquito, or yellow fever mosquito – is a mosquito that spreads diseases such as dengue fever, yellow fever, and chikungunya.
 The mosquito can be recognized by black and white markings on its legs and a marking in the form of a lyre on the upper surface of its thorax.
 The mosquito is native to north Africa, but is now a common invasive species that has spread to tropical, subtropical, and temperate regions throughout the world.
+It was spread to the New World through the slave trade, and is considered to be among the most widespread mosquito species.